 - Adjust the throttle stop screw on the throttle body so that the engine idles as close to 500rpm as possible

 - Reconnect the ISC valve electrical connector

-If you are having the opposite problem, where your engine idle is too low or not raised when you turn on your A/C or turn your steering wheel, you may have a faulty ECU.
-A common fault with EF ECUs is an ISC circuit failure, preventing the ISC from getting a signal.
+If you are having a problem where your engine idle is too low, or does not raise when you turn on your A/C or turn your steering wheel, you may have a faulty ECU.
+A common fault with EF Falcon ECUs is an ISC circuit failure, preventing the ISC from getting a signal.

-To check if this is occurring, use a test light, volt meter or oscilloscope to measure the voltage across the two terminals of the ISC electrical connector when the engine is running.
+To check if this is occurring, use a test light, or volt meter to measure the voltage across the two terminals of the ISC electrical connector when the engine is running.
 If there is no voltage, you may have an ECU or loom fault.
 If you suspect wiring, back probe the loom to the ECU to confirm the cause.

-- Idle speed – the base idle RPM speed the engine targets in gear, in neutral, with the A/C on or off
+- Idle speed – We can adjust the base idle RPM speed the engine targets in gear, in neutral, with the A/C on or off

 - Idle fuel and ignition advance – We can adjust the maps to fix a rich idle.
-These can affect rev hang and hunting when a cam has been fitted
+These can affect rev hang and cause hunting when a cam has been fitted

-- Dashpot – this is how the EEC controls return to idle airflow
+- Dashpot – We can adjust how the EEC controls return to idle airflow

-- Cold start enrichment – this controls how much additional fuel the ECU adds when the car is cold
+- Cold start enrichment – We can control how much additional fuel the ECU adds when the car is cold (choke)